Configuration & Policy Overview

 - Declarative Config Reference — Full config schema

-- Policy Controls Catalog — Browse all policy kinds
+- Policy Controls Catalog — Browse policy kinds and starter snippets

 - Config-First Workflow — Operating model for policy deployment